Olympus Diver Justice Pt.3

 "Cowards never do," Titus replied.

 He gestured to the central display.
-The nine pods were clustered in formation.
+The Signatures were clustered in formation.
 Whoever gave the order to flee didn’t just run.

 They organized.
 They coordinated.
 They planned.
 Which meant they thought they were right.

 That made it worse.

-The Sovereign Divine dropped from warp at the Brackett Belt’s edge with the fury of Olympus in her wake.
 Cloaked in reflective silence, she stalked the civilian cruiser—a repurposed ore hauler painted in neutral greens, flying no flag.
-Inside: forty-nine former Helldivers, twelve of them Olympus-trained.
+Inside: forty-nine former Helldivers, Nine of them Olympus-trained.

-Olympus intercepts confirmed light chatter.
+Olympus intercepts light chatter.
 They thought they’d gotten away with it.
-They were heading to Mazar—a neutral station known for illegal arms swaps and mercenary recruitment.
-They were planning to sell their stratagems, Olympus uniforms, even AI codes, in exchange for citizenship off-world.
+They were heading to a Settlement on Baldrick —which is known for illegal arms swaps and mercenary recruitment.

-"You were sons.
-You were brothers.
+"You were brothers.
 And you fled."

 One diver tried to surrender.
 Titus burned him to ash.